astropy/reproject/docs/healpix.rst

     COORDSYS= 'icrs    '
     """, sep='\n')

-All of the following are examples of valid ways of reprojecting the HEALPIX LIGO data onto the Aitoff projection:
+All of the following are examples of valid ways of reprojecting the HEALPIX LIGO data onto the Mollweide projection:

 * With an input filename and a target header: